tm3023/Bitcoin-UKF/README.md

 **Condition 2: UKF z-score (`|r_t / sigma_{t-1}| > 1.5`)**

 The return is standardised by the UKF's conditional volatility estimate from the previous day rather than by a rolling window.
-The UKF estimate updates more rapidly at regime transitions, making the resulting z-score a more accurate measure of genuine overextension.
+The UKF estimate updates more rapidly at regime transitions, making the resulting z-score a more accurate measure of overextension.

 **Condition 3: Cycle alignment (`sign(p2_{t-1}) == sign(r_t)`)**